 Saint Bernard Care

 The Saint Bernard will either have a short, smooth coat or a long, silky coat.
 Both coats require routine grooming, but the long-haired variety should be brushed out more often.
 This breed has a relatively high shedding rate which can be controlled with regular hair brushing.
-Be sure to clean their ears regularly to prevent ear infections.
+Their ears need regular cleaning to prevent ear infections.
 Though an active Saint's nails may wear down on their own, check the nails at least monthly to see if they need to be trimmed.
 Also, take note that Saints are likely to be on the slobbery side, so you may need to keep a "drool rag" handy.

-Although they may seem easygoing at times, routine exercise is essential to keep your Saint fit and stimulated.
+Although they may seem easygoing at times, routine exercise is essential to keep a Saint fit and stimulated.
 They need a good walk each day.
 Many health issues can develop if your Saint becomes overweight.

 Like all dogs, proper training and socialization are both very important for Saints and must begin when they are puppies.
 Due to the dog's giant size, you must be able to control your dog at all times.
 Pay careful attention to the prevention of jumping, leaning, and leash-pulling.

 Saint Bernards enjoy cold weather but do not do well in hot climates and may suffer from heat exhaustion easily.
 Don't take them for a walk in the heat of the day and provide a cool place for them on hot days.
-It is possible to keep a Saint Bernard in an apartment as long as you take him for a walk each day.
-But it is good to have a yard where he can roam a bit.
-They tend to pick up dirt and debris.
+It is possible to keep a Saint Bernard in an apartment as long as you take the dog for a walk each day.
+But it is good to have a yard where it can roam a bit, though they tend to pick up dirt and debris.

 Common Health Problems